Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{SPT-CL\,J2011$-$5228}

-SPT-CL\,J2011$-$5228 (SPT2011), located at $z=1.064$, is optimized with a total of 3 systems (16 multiple images and 100 lensing constraints), where 1 system has a spectroscopic redshift and the remaining 2 systems are optimized within the model.
-A total of 112 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 7 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs15$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.51\times10^{14}M_{\odot}$ and $\sim7.73\times10^{14}M_{\odot}$, respectively.
+SPT-CL\,J2011$-$5228 (SPT2011), located at $z=1.064$, is optimized with a total of 3 lensed source galaxies (12 multiple images and 96 lensing constraints), where 1 source galaxy has a spectroscopic redshift and the remaining 2 sources are optimized within the model.
+A total of 112 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F125W = 20.63).
+The model uses five potentials to describe the mass of the cluster.
+The final model has an rms of $0\farcs33$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.51\times10^{14}M_{\odot}$ and $\sim7.73\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.